Shelly Miscavige

-Early life, family, and personal life
+Early life and personal life

-Miscavige was born Michele Diane Barnett on January 18, 1961, in Dallas, Texas.
+Shelly Miscavige was born Michele Diane Barnett on January 18, 1961, in Dallas, Texas.
 Her mother, Mary Florence "Flo" Fike Barnett, was a long-time Scientologist who later resigned, taking copies of confidential upper-level materials with her.
 Mary Barnett joined David Mayo's Advanced Ability Center, an independent Scientology organization considered heterodox by the Church of Scientology.
-According to testimony by former high-ranking church executive Vicki Aznaran: "The fact that David Miscavige was linked to [Barnett] by familial ties was extremely repugnant to him and to his wife..."
+According to testimony by former high-ranking church executive Vicki Aznaran, "The fact that David Miscavige was linked to [Barnett] by familial ties was extremely repugnant to him and to his wife..."

 At the age of 21, in December 1982, Shelly Barnett married 22-year-old David Miscavige.

 On September 8, 1985, Mary Barnett was found dead at age 52 from a shot to the head from a Ruger 10/22 rifle.
 Barnett's body also had three rifle shot wounds to the chest (one surface wound, one through a breast implant, and one that passed through the left lung and fractured a rib), and there were superficial slash marks on her wrists that were identified in the autopsy report as possibly having been several days old.
 Her death was ruled as consistent with suicide.
-David Miscavige denied any part in his mother-in-law's death in an affidavit on the case, calling it a "personal tragedy in my family's life."
-However, in the presence of other witnesses he exclaimed: "That bitch got what she deserved."
+In affidavits for a 1994 court case, David Miscavige denied any part in his mother-in-law's death, calling it a "personal tragedy in my family's life", though Aznaran testified he had exclaimed, "the bitch got what she deserved".

-Shelly Miscavige's 77-year-old father, Maurice Elliott Barnett, died on June 25, 2007, and Shelly was escorted to his funeral on August 1, 2007.
+Shelly Miscavige's 77-year-old father, Maurice Elliott Barnett, died on June 25, 2007.
+Miscavige was escorted to his funeral on August 1, 2007.
 She has not been seen publicly since.